 All About Bob

 Bob White is an artist and author whose work expresses a misspent youth.
 Instead of doing his homework, his nose was constantly in the outdoor books and sporting magazines of the day.
 Consequently, he has wandered between Alaska and Patagonia for over two decades as an itinerant fishing guide, searching for gainful employment.
 He now paints and writes for a living; which is to say, he’s still searching.

 Bob has been influenced by such masters as Homer, Sargent and Fournier, and by more recent artists, such as Pleissner, Jacques, and Sloane.
 He works in watercolors, oils, pencil and ink, grasping the essence of a scene in a brief sketch.
 His ability to capture a fleeting moment through the eyes of a sportsman has earned him international recognition.
 His work hangs in the private and corporate collections of sportsmen on six continents.

-Bob guided in Southwest Alaska and has nearly two decades of experience there as a fishing and wing shooting guide.
+Bob guided in Southwest Alaska and has over three decades of experience there as a fishing and wing shooting guide.
 He also guided sportsmen in Argentina for a decade, and continues to host fly fishing and wing shooting trips to Patagonia, Alaska, Kamchatka and other destinations.
 The photographs that he takes of his guests in the field frequently appear in national publications and are often used as reference material for field and stream portraits.